 - 1 tablespoon extra virgin coconut oil

 Lightly coat a cookie sheet with lecithin cooking spray.

 In an electric mixing bowl, combine ghee, coconut oil, egg yolk, vanilla, and agave nectar.
 Beat until smooth.
 Add the coffee and stir until combined.

 In a small bowl, combine the flours, cinnamon, baking powder, salt, coffee crystals and stevia.
 Add gradually to creamed mixture.
 Beat until combined.
 Chill dough for a half hour and return to refrigerator between batches.

 Measure a tablespoonful of dough into hand; form into a log about 2-1/2-by-3/4-inch.
 Press down lightly to flatten.(Making it too thin and long will result in a cookie that breaks too easily.)

-Bake for 12-14 minutes or until edges are nicely browned on the edges.
+Bake for 10 minutes or until edges are nicely browned.
 Cool for a minute than transfer cookies to a wire rack to cool.
 Save the cookie sheet.